Carnagion/dissertation/diss/diss.typ

 == Problem Instances

-// TODO: Check if Heathrow or University of Bologna should be cited The performance of the CPLEX model and the branch-and-bound program (utilising the three different de-icing approaches) is illustrated here using complex real-world problem instances from a single day of departure operations at London Heathrow -- whose characteristics are summarised in @table:heathrow-instances -- as well as benchmark problem instances from Milan Airport.
+The performance of the CPLEX model and the branch-and-bound program (utilising the three different de-icing approaches) is illustrated here using complex real-world problem instances from a single day of departure operations at London Heathrow -- whose characteristics are summarised in @table:heathrow-instances -- as well as benchmark problem instances from Milan Airport.
 The latter were first introduced by #cite(<furini-improved-horizon>, form: "prose"), and were obtained from the University of Bologna Operations Research Group's freely accessible online library of instances @unibo-codes-instances.